 View Schafphoto HABS Photography Portfolio

-(Abridged) Overview of FEMA Guidance for Photographing Historic Resources
+Overview of 2001 FEMA Guidance for Photographing Historic Resources (abridged)

 The Complete FEMA Guidelines can be found Here: